Holiday Food Basket Program

 communities.
 FDP assists clients to overcome barriers to self-sufficiency by identifying and providing resources in the areas of affordable housing, employment, educational opportunities and self-determination.

-Under the supervision of the Program Manager II, the Family Development Specialist performs ongoing case management services to low-income and homeless families and individuals including assessment, counseling, referral, advice and resource identifications; helps families identify affordable permanent housing; assist with transportation act as liaison with other services agencies to identify assistance; maintains, completes, updates client files.
+Under the supervision of the Program Manager II, the Family Development Specialist provides supportive services to low-income and homeless individuals including intake and assessment, resource identification, temporary and permanent housing assistance, emergency supportive services including providing food, hygiene products, transportation vouchers and maintains client files.
 This position is characterized by the high degree of confidentiality, independent action and on the delivery of non-judgmental assistance while performing day-to-day duties.

 ESSENTIAL DUTIES AND RESPONSIBILITIES